florianziegler/whereabouts/readme.txt

 = Upgrade from version 0.3.0 =

-When you upgrade from 0.3.0 to a newer version, you have to (re) add the Whereabouts widget.
+When you upgrade from 0.3.0 to a newer version, you have to (re) enter you location and (re) add the Whereabouts widget.

 Go to "Appearance > Widgets" and drag the Whereabouts widget to the sidebar of your choosing.